fsbondtec/kicad-mcp/README.md

 ### 2. Configure Your Environment

-Create a `.env` file to customize where the server looks for your KiCad projects:
+Create a `.env` file to customize where the server looks for your KiCad projects or change the path directly in `config.py` where the global variables `KICAD_USER_DIR` and `KICAD_APP_PATH` should be changed

 ```bash
 # Copy the example environment file